BiradarScripts/Djaan/README.md

-Here is the clean, fully corrected `README.md` code.
-You can copy this directly into your file.

 # 🔍 Multi-Document Embedding Search Engine

 A lightweight, AI-powered search engine capable of semantic search over text documents.
 This project implements vector embeddings, efficient local caching, and a ranking algorithm to provide relevant search results with explanations.